dgaff/scpi_lab_scripts/README.md

 # SCPI Scripts and Tools

 This repo is for various instrument control scripts for my SCPI-compatible electronics lab equipment.
 SCPI stands for [Standard Commands for Programmable Instruments](https://en.wikipedia.org/wiki/Standard_Commands_for_Programmable_Instruments).
 It's pronounced "skippy" apparently, and it goes back to 1990.
-Back when I was at Virginia Tech in the early 90s, I was responsible for maintaining and enhancing the lab software that controlled the instruments in the electronics lab.
-I suspect it was SCPI back then too, but the physical interface was GPIB/HP-IB, which was a thick parallel cable with many pins.
-Now we get to use Ethernet, thankfully.
+Back when I was at Virginia Tech in the early 90s, I had a job with the EE department to maintain and enhance the lab software that controlled the instruments in the electronics labs.
+I'm pretty sure that software used SCPI back then, but I don't remember for sure.
+The big difference was that the physical interface for the hardware was GPIB/HPIB, which was a thick parallel cable with many pins.
+Modern devices now have Ethernet connections, thankfully.
+But, you can still get a GPIB interface add-on to Keysight devices, so I guess some labs still use it.

 ![](images/scpi_lab_equipment.jpeg)